cHemingway/forgefpga_7seg_demo/README.md

 ## Simple demo for ForgeFPGA dev kit + PmodSSD
-A basic counter example for the ForgeFPGA dev kit, using the Pmod
+A basic counter example for the ForgeFPGA dev kit, using the [Pmod SSD](https://digilent.com/shop/pmod-ssd-seven-segment-display/) dual seven segment display included in the kit.

 ### Credits